 Want to stay connected to the Ottawa County birding community?
 Sign up here to receive e-mail information on bird-related programs, bird news, videos, and opportunities to submit your bird sightings!
 The newsletter style Newswire! emails go out monthly and the shorter Quick Look emails go out periodically between monthly emails.

-- Ottawa County Parks Program Calendar – Year-round birding programs, walks, and outings can be found at this link.
-Many are free or have a very small fee.
+Year-round birding programs, walks, and outings, along with all other Ottawa County Parks programs can be found at this link.
+Many are free, but some may have a minimal fee.

 - Bird Video Playlists